NichUK/BasicRules/README.md

 The cycle is then repeated until no rules match.

-Options:
+**Options**
-  Rule:
+  * Rule
-    FireMultiple: A rule can override FireMultiple and set it true.
+    * FireMultiple: A rule can override FireMultiple and set it true.
 This allows a rule to be fired multiple times within a session. e.g. for an iterative process.
       If FireMultiple is set true, then the HaltFunc parameter must be supplied in the GetDataMatches function to tell the engine when to halt the cycle.